joshuakojko/personal-website/README.md

 ## License

 The code in this repository includes code originally licensed under the MIT License.
-See the [LICENSE](./LICENSE) file for more details.
+The MIT License terms apply to the portions of the code that originated from [astro-theme-resume](https://github.com/srleom/astro-theme-resume).
+See the [LICENSE](./LICENSE) file for the complete MIT License terms and the relevant copyright notice.

 ## Credits
 - [astro-theme-resume](https://github.com/srleom/astro-theme-resume) for site template